 - Will grow scarce during and following a SHTF event

 - Requires electricity to fill a gas can

 - It is toxic and pollutes air when burned

 - It spills or leaks easily and is extremely flammable

 - Gasoline has a short shelf life typically only about one year

 - Will emit some smoke while running

-Portable propane fueled generators are slightly less expensive to purchase initially than portable gasoline generators.
-Prices range from $350 to $1,000 depending on maximum wattage level and features.
-If you choose a whole home or standby generator that runs on propane or natural gas, you can get something like this Briggs & Stratton 10,000 Watt system with auto transfer switch for about $3,000 plus $500-$1,500 for installation depending on cables needed and gas installation.
+If you choose a whole home or standby generator that runs on propane or natural gas, you can get something like this Briggs & Stratton 10,000 Watt system with auto transfer switch (check the link for price), plus $500-$1,500 for installation depending on cables needed and gas installation.

 In climates where temperatures can drop below thirty degrees Fahrenheit, you will also want to buy a cold weather kit to keep your propane generator operable.